 If you think you may need AC repair call us today and save $35 with any paid repair 352-436-1876!

 Is your air conditioner turning on and off so much you can’t help but notice?
 Are you concerned that it might be a sign of trouble?

 When you live somewhere as warm as Spring Hill, AC repair isn’t something you take lightly.
 Air conditioning is more than a luxury to Floridians – for many people, going without would be a considerable health risk.

 Thus, it’s totally understandable that you’d have serious concerns if your system were behaving oddly – and turning on and off frequently is indeed odd.
 HVAC contractors refer to that behavior as short cycling.
 It has many causes, and none of them are good news.
 A central air conditioner that is short cycling should be serviced as soon as possible.

 Short cycling isn’t hard to detect.
 Your system will shut on and off a lot.
 Sometimes, it can happen over just a few minutes.
 This has a definite and measurable impact on your air conditioner, and on the comfort of your home.

-A residential air conditioner may begin short cycling for a variety of reasons.
+A residential air conditioning system may begin short cycling for a variety of reasons.
 We’ll cover some of the most common causes here in this article, and help you figure out what your next step should be.